irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Course_Syllabus-Counter_Malign_Information.md

 **Grading and Evaluation**
-- **Participation**: The Technical Exchange will emphasize participation and practical application.
+- **Participation**: The Learning Experience will emphasize participation and practical application.
 Formal grading may not apply.
 - A validation exercise to solve questions and give hands on experience is aply it the last day.
 ---

 ## Policies
 ### Attendance Policy
-Participants are expected to attend all scheduled sessions due to the intensive nature of the Technical Exchange and the progression of content coverage.
+Participants are expected to attend all scheduled sessions due to the intensive nature of the Learning Experience and the progression of content coverage.
 Absences must be justified and communicated to the instructor in advance.

 ### Accommodations
-Participants requiring special accommodations should contact the instructor at the beginning of the Technical Exchange to make necessary arrangements.
-Every effort will be made to ensure all Technical Exchange materials and activities are accessible.
+Participants requiring special accommodations should contact the instructor at the beginning of the Learning Experience to make necessary arrangements.
+Every effort will be made to ensure all Learning Experience materials and activities are accessible.

 ---

 ## Additional Information
-Guest speakers will be invited to share insights and real-world experiences during the Technical Exchange.
+Guest speakers will be invited to share insights and real-world experiences during the Learning Experience.

 ---